maxxiimo/the-front-end-manifesto/Foundation Styles.md

 ### CSS Organization

-As I mentioned before, the [sample stylesheets][starter CSS] I provide are pretty sparse, and that's fine.
-What's important are the conventions I use and organizational structure.
-All of things I do provide are very common to most projects, and perhaps the bare minimum necessary to do things right.
+The [sample stylesheets][starter CSS] I provide are pretty sparse, and that's fine.
+What's important are the conventions I use and organizational structure of them.
+The styles I do provide are very common to most projects, and perhaps the bare minimum necessary to do things right.

 I can't stress enough how important it is to start a project with some kind of organizational structure in place.
 Even if you don't know what shape the application is going to take, it will serve you well to have a basic structure.
-As you move along you will fill in all of the empty placeholders: titles, partials, and you will add a boatload of new styles.
+As you move along you will fill in all of the empty placeholders.

 #### Style TOC

-There is nothing wrong with using Sprockets, however, since we're using sass my preferred method of organizing is to use [application.scss][] as a partials include file, almost like a table of contents, except in this case my TOC layers in styles in terms of precedents.
-Whatever partial that is brought then will override anything in the previous partial with the same style class or ID name and specificity, and/or tag.
+Our [application.scss][] file is kind of like a table of contents for partials.
+In addition to indexing your partials, this TOC layers in styles based on precedents.
+Styles in the last partial entry, i.e. import, will override styles in partials listed above it so long as the styles preceding it have the same class or ID and specificity, and/or tag.

 The TOC for our [application.scss][] look something like this: